ga-wdi-boston/mongoose/README.md

 `personSchema` above is a new Mongoose Schema;
  it specifies a `name` property with `given` and `surname` sub-properties.
-That Schema gets passes into `mongoose.model` as an argument, where it is used to create the `Person` model;
+That Schema gets passed into `mongoose.model` as an argument, where it is used to create the `Person` model;
  Mongoose uses the first argument to map this model to the MongoDB collection `people`.